5 Ways to Recognize Patient Safety Awareness Week (2026)

-Maintaining patient safety is a top priority for healthcare facilities and requires a collaborative effort from everyone involved in the care process — including patients themselves.
-National Patient Safety Awareness Week (PSAW) serves as a time to reinforce this shared commitment through ongoing learning and engagement among the healthcare community at large.
+Maintaining patient safety is a top priority for healthcare facilities and requires a collaborative effort from everyone involved in the care process.
+This shared commitment has been shown to yield significant benefits, with continuous annual improvements across 1,300 studied hospitals, including a near 25% reduction in rates for 2 of the most common hospital-acquired infections.
+National Patient Safety Awareness Week (PSAW) serves as a time to celebrate ongoing progress and reinforce this healthcare focal point through opportunities for community-wide learning and engagement.

 Your facility can exercise its values and take actionable measures to promote a culture of safety by participating in this event.
-In this article, we’ll outline five ways that you can recognize PSAW and make a more meaningful difference during this week-long observance.
+In this article, we’ll outline five ways that you can recognize national patient safety week and make a more meaningful difference during this seven-day observance.

 What Is Patient Safety Awareness Week?

-In addition to raising awareness, PSAW is a time for facilities to take proactive steps in promoting safety within their communities.
+In addition to raising awareness about quality and patient safety, weeks like PSAW provide dedicated time for facilities to proactively engage with their communities.
 Providers are encouraged to educate others on helpful safety tips and empower patients to stay involved in their own care.

 When Is Patient Safety Awareness Week?

-5 Ways to Recognize Patient Safety Week at Your Facility
+5 Ways to Recognize Patient Safety Week: Ideas for Your Facility

 Recognizing the efforts that go into improving patient safety is a valuable way to connect with other organizations and uphold your facility’s commitment to protecting patients.
 Here are five meaningful patient safety week activities that your facility can implement this year.